 “I couldn’t find her,” I told my wife.
 “I can’t believe she could walk faster than me.”

 “Let’s go.
 I’m cold and the fog is starting to spook me,” my wife said.
-“Maybe we’ll see her along the road on the way back.”
+“Maybe we’ll see her along the road on the way back.
+She didn’t go this way.”

-There was something disturbing, even haunting about the Temple of Doi Tung and its twin stupas.
-But I couldn’t quite put my finger on what.
+There was something disturbing, even haunting about the Temple of Doi Tung with its twin stupas, the nine mottled black Buddhas, and steep stairway lined with temple bells.
 I mentioned it to my wife who chalked it up to a loose collection of spirits she believed were still rattling around the ancient temple complex, trying to find their way home.

 As we drove away, we were lucky there was no traffic as we could barely see ten feet in front of us.
 But the lower we drove, the more the fog dissipated until we finally broke out into a clear sky near the saddle where the main road had forked to Doi Tung.
 Unsurprisingly, we didn’t see the old woman.

 We made it back to the village at the foot of the mountain in time for dinner.
 This was the village where Thomm had said she set out from on her pilgrimage up to Doi Tung.
-All of us were starving and ate at the only restaurant in the village.
-It didn’t matter that this was our only choice as we found the food excellent.
+All of us were starving and ate at the only restaurant in the village just off the main road.

 “No one fitting that description came to the village today,” he insisted.
 “I’ve been here all day and the only bus today came a couple hours ago and two of my cousins got off.
 I remember your car passing by about noontime.
-This is the only road through the village, and the only trail that goes to Doi Tung starts here.”
+This is the only road through the village, and the only trail that goes to Doi Tung starts right over there.”

 “Maybe the old woman got on the trail before entering the village,” I thought out loud.